 - Observation Web.
 The research challenge to realize the Observation Web and the associated environmental enablers for the Future Internet leveraged by the work done in the Environmental Usage Area within the Future Internet PPP program of the European Commission.

 - INSPIRE adoption.
 To be a reference partner for the Public Administration in the developments needed to adopt the INSPIRE directive.

-- Research use of Copernicus Sentinel Data for wildlife monitoring.
+- Research use of Earth Observation Data for wildlife monitoring

 Design, development and testing of a platform optimizing multimodal door-to-door transport of passengers and goods, supported by an innovative communication network.

 Exploiting/demonstrating the added value of climate services: climate services for climate-proofing of vulnerable urban and transport infrastructure.

 Big Data PPP Large Scale Pilot focusing in production of best possible raw materials from agriculture, forestry and fishery/aquaculture.